robert/robert.github.com/_posts/2019-08-06-programming-projects-for-advanced-beginners-login.md

 }
 ```

+We're going to use config files to store user credentials, but they're useful any time you have fixed values that you want to be able to, well, configure.
+This could be the number of points required to win a game, how many lives you have, or the maximum length of a message.

 Choose one of JSON or YAML and use it to write a config file containing at least 5 usernames and passwords.
 It doesn't matter which you choose: JSON and YAML look quite different, but are both able to represent almost any data you throw at them.
 Different people have different preferences, but no one would ever look down on you for choosing either of them.
 Or at least, if they did then they'd be an idiot.

 Once you've written a config file, load it into your program.
 Your language will almost certainly have built-in tools for doing this, such as Python's `yaml.safe_load(…)` and `json.load(…)`.
 Search Google for "load json from file $YOUR_LANGUAGE" and crib from the most promising-looking Stack Overflow answer.